Dwyane Wade: Television

 In July 2020, Wade tweeted in support of Nick Cannon, who was fired from ViacomCBS after making racist remarks and endorsing antisemitic conspiracy theories.
 Following some backlash, Wade later deleted his tweet and clarified that he had expressed his support of "[Cannon's ownership of] the content and [the] brand he helped create", and affirmed that he has "zero tolerance for any hate speech."

+Health

+In December 2023, he underwent a partial (40%) nephrectomy to remove a cyst-tumor from his right kidney.